k2co3-0803-n/log/README.md

 # log (50〜60年後の楽しみ with Shimizu)

+### 2026/07/24
+Gonna climb Mt.
+Fuji tomorrow.
+Staying at a house at Kawaguchiko.

 ### 2026/07/23
 I went to the previous dormitory and met old friends there.
 Confirm the connections with them again.